Location: Chiang Mai, Thailand

 Start Dates: Project starts on a Saturday with set start dates throughout the year.
 Check with us when applying.

-Cost: from £1,360 for the first week.
-Check the Costs tab for further information.
+Price: from £1,360 for the first week.
+Check the Prices tab for further information.

 - Learn about the history, behaviour, training, biology and social interaction of elephants from the local Karen community